• Skip to main content

 Demonstrates courteous and cooperative behavior when interacting with students, clients, visitors, and MPS staff; acts in a manner that promotes a harmonious and effective workplace environment

-Enthusiastically promotes the Superintendent’s goals and priorities in compliance with the law and all policies and procedures.
+Enthusiastically promotes the Superintendent’s goals and priorities in compliance with all policies and procedures.

 Maintains absolute confidentiality of work-related issues, records and MPS information.